ProZinc Insulin Approved to Treat Dogs with Diabetes

 Understanding Diabetes Mellitus in Dogs

 November marks National Pet Diabetes Month.
 This pet health awareness event is designed to spread the word and encourage dog and cat owners to learn more about diabetes.
 Diabetes mellitus occurs when the body does not produce enough insulin, stops making insulin, or is unable to use insulin properly.
 Insulin is a hormone naturally produced by the pancreas that converts dietary sugar (glucose) to energy for cells in the body.
 When glucose can’t be converted into energy, extra sugar can build up in the blood.
 High concentrations of sugar in the bloodstream lead to health problems.
 This blog is all about dogs, but don’t worry, cat owners!
-We have a whole other post Diabetes Mellitus in Cats.
+We have another blog post: Diabetes Mellitus in Cats.

 Know the Risks